swiftlang/swift/docs/SIL.rst

 the compiler evolves, so these passes are intended to be simple and predictable.

-- Memory promotion: this is implemented as two optimization phases, the first of which performs capture analysis to promote alloc_box instructions to alloc_stack, and the second of which promotes non-address-exposed alloc_stack instructions to SSA registers.
+- **Memory promotion** is implemented as two optimization phases, the first of which performs capture analysis to promote ``alloc_box`` instructions to ``alloc_stack``, and the second of which promotes non-address-exposed ``alloc_stack`` instructions to SSA registers.
-- Return analysis.
-This verifies that functions always return a value on every code path and don't "fall of the end" of their definition, which is an error.
+- **Return analysis** verifies that each function returns a value on every code path and doesn't "fall of the end" of its definition, which is an error.

-If the diagnostic passes all succeed, the final result is the *canonical SIL* for the program.
+If all diagnostic passes succeed, the final result is the *canonical SIL* for the program.
 Performance optimization and native code generation are derived from this form, and a module can be built from this (or later) forms.